lilyhanhub/Credit_Risk_Analysis/README.md

 ## Summary
 There is a summary of the results (2 pt)
 There is a recommendation on which model to use, or there is no recommendation with a justification

+From the confusion matrix results, the precision for the bad loan applications is low, indicating a large number of false positives, which indicates an unreliable positive classification.
+The recall is also low for the bad loan applications, which is indicative of a large number of false negatives.
+The F1 score is also low (33).
+In summary, this random forest model is not good at classifying fraudulent loan applications because the model's accuracy, 0.520, and F1 score are low.